Borrowed Bites

 How to make canned baked beans

 *Note: This recipe yields enough for 16-20 servings.
-If you want to cut it in half use an 8-inch cast iron skillet (affiliate) or small dutch oven.
+If you want to cut it in half use an 8-inch cast iron skillet or small Dutch oven.

-Start by cooking the diced bacon over medium heat in the 12-inch cast iron skillet (affiliate) or dutch oven until crispy.
+Start by cooking the diced bacon over medium heat in the 12-inch cast iron skillet or Dutch oven until crispy.
 Be sure to get it as crispy as you like it.
 It will not get crispier once mixed in with the can of beans.
-Remove bacon with a slotted spoon leaving a little bit of bacon fat for flavor.
+Remove bacon with a slotted spoon, leaving a little bit of bacon fat for flavor.

 Add all the vegetables to the bacon grease and cook until tender, which should take about 4-5 minutes.
 Stir occasionally to keep them cooking evenly.